Imperial Korean Armed Forces: Ministry of Military

 In 1895, the government established the Ministry of Military as part of the Gabo Reform.
 The job of the ministry was to control the military government and supervise military forces and bases.
 The first Minister of Military was Cho Hui-yon.

 Board of Marshals

-In 1899, in order to strengthen the military, the Board of Marshals was established.
-Emperor Gojong set this to concentrate all rights to military command to him.
+By Gojong's intention to enhance the authority of the emperor, he commissioned himself as the Grand Field Marshal and became the supreme commander of army and navy in June 1898.
+Next year, Gojong established Board of Marshals in his palace, while weakening the authority of the Ministry of Military.

 Training

 The Imperial Korean Army had 44 barracks, formally training in marksmanship and drills.
 Foreign military officers like the Russians volunteered to train the soldiers.
 Aside from the military academies, there was also the need to educate new officers.
 In 1896, the military established the Yeonmugongwon (연무공원,鍊武公院), the Military Academy of the Korean Empire, with an officer training program to begin making the Imperial Korean Army more on par with that of the Chinese and Japanese.

 The purpose of the training was to make troops more useful on the battlefield.
 Officers higher than company leaders were responsible for enlisted men and officers' training.
 Also, training was done in many environments and in many different ways to make the troops more suitable for war.